cms-analysis/HiggsAnalysis-CombinedLimit/docs/part3/runningthetool.md

 -   `-H`: run first another faster algorithm (e.g. the ProfileLikelihood described below) to get a hint of the limit, allowing the real algorithm to converge more quickly.
 We **strongly recommend** to use this option when using MarkovChainMC, HybridNew or FeldmanCousins calculators, unless you know in which range your limit lies and you set it manually (the default is `[0, 20]`)

 -   `--rMax`, `--rMin`: manually restrict the range of signal strengths to consider.
 For Bayesian limits with MCMC, `rMax` a rule of thumb is that rMax should be 3-5 times the limit (a too small value of `rMax` will bias your limit towards low values, since you are restricting the integration range, while a too large value will bias you to higher limits)

--   `-S`: if set to 1 (default), **systematic uncertainties** are taken into account; if set to 0, only statistical uncertainties are considered.
-If your model has no systematic uncertainties, this flag has no effect.
-In example reported above the option S has been not specified, and systematics have been included.

 -   `--setParameters name=value[,name2=value2,...]` sets the starting values of the parameters, useful e.g. when generating toy MC or when also setting the parameters as fixed.
 This option supports the use of regexp via by replacing `name` with `rgx{some regular expression}`